grodansparadis/vscp-doc-spec/class2.level1.security.md

 ----

 ## Type=10 (0x0A) - Window Contact
-    VSCP_TYPE_SECURITY_WINDOW_OPEN
-Indicates a window sensor reports that a window is open.
+    VSCP_TYPE_SECURITY_WINDOW_OPENIndicates a window sensor reports that a window is open.

  | Data byte | Description |
  | :---------: | ----------- |